William M. Daley

-William Michael Daley (born August 8, 1948) is an American lawyer, politician and former banker.
-He served as White House Chief of Staff to President Barack Obama, from January 2011 to January 2012.
-He also served as U.S. Secretary of Commerce, from 1997 to 2000, under President Bill Clinton.
-He has also served on the executive committee of JPMorgan Chase & Co.
-Daley was a candidate for Governor of Illinois in the 2014 gubernatorial election, until dropping out of the race on September 16, 2013.
-He ran in the 2019 Chicago mayoral election but came in third in the first-round voting, and did not advance to the runoff.
-He served as the Vice Chairman of BNY Mellon from June through October 2019.
-Since November 13, 2019, Daley has served as the Vice Chairman of Public Affairs for Wells Fargo.
+William Michael Daley (born August 9, 1948) is an American politician who served as the 24th White House Chief of Staff from January 2011 to January 2012 under President Barack Obama.
+Prior to this position, he served as the 32nd U.S. Secretary of Commerce from 1997 to 2000 under President Bill Clinton.
+He was a candidate for Governor of Illinois in the 2014 gubernatorial election until leaving the race on September 16, 2013.
+He also ran in the 2019 Chicago mayoral election.
+Daley is a former banker, having served on the executive committee of JPMorgan Chase & Co.
+He later worked as Vice Chairman of BNY Mellon from June through October 2019.
+From 2019 to 2023, Daley served as the Vice Chairman of Public Affairs for Wells Fargo.

 Early life and education

-He was born in Chicago, the seventh and youngest child of the late Chicago Mayor Richard J. Daley and Eleanor "Sis" Daley.
+Daley was born on August 9, 1948, in Chicago, the youngest of seven children born to Richard J. Daley, who served as the Mayor of Chicago from 1955 to 1976, and Eleanor "Sis" Daley.
 He is the brother of former Illinois legislator John P. Daley and former Chicago mayor Richard M. Daley.

-He graduated from St. Ignatius College Prep in 1966, with a B.A. degree from Loyola University Chicago, and a J.D. degree from John Marshall Law School.
+He graduated from St. Ignatius College Prep in 1966, with a B.A. degree from Loyola University Chicago and a J.D. degree from John Marshall Law School.

 Daley later accepted an honorary Doctor of Law degree from John Marshall Law School.
-Except for a period from 1977 to 1980, during which time he sat on the Advisory Council of Economic Opportunity, he practiced law privately with the firm Daley and George.
+He practiced law privately with the firm Daley and George, except for a three-year period between 1977 and 1980, during which he served on the Advisory Council of Economic Opportunity.